Biblins Youth Campsite – Terms and Condition

 For those guests staying in the Burrow and the Bunkhouse they will be charged the replacement cost for any damage to catering equipment.

-Groups will be charged £10 per night for firewood.
+Groups will not be charged for firewood.

 Please do not forage for wood in the surrounding forest.
 The forest is a SSSI site and needs to be protected.